Enalean/tuleap-documentation-en/languages/en/installation-guide/docker-image.rst

 * ``TULEAP_DB_SSL_MODE``: by default, the connection to the database is not encrypted.
 You can change that to either:

   * ``no-verify``: connection is encrypted but host certificate is not checked.
-Your traffic cannot be captured but you are vulnerable to Man In The Middle attacks.
+Your traffic cannot be passively inspected but you are vulnerable to Man In The Middle attacks.
   * ``verify-ca``: connection is encrypted and host certificate is verified.
 Your db server must use a public trusted certificate. **WARNING**: perl & python code (used for subversion) cannot enforce this, those parts will do encryption without certificate verification.

 * ``TULEAP_DB_AZURE_SUFFIX``: only needed if you deploy on Microsoft Azure MySQL.
 It should correspond to first part of ``DB_HOST`` (see `official documentation <https://docs.microsoft.com/en-us/azure/mysql/quickstart-create-mysql-server-database-using-azure-portal#connect-to-mysql-by-using-the-mysql-command-line-tool>`_)